Qlonever/OMWClassicWater/README.md

 3. Done.

 ### Compatibility
-This mod is made for OpenMW 0.49.
-As of 9/21/2025, it works with development builds of 0.50, but it might not function with later versions.
+This shader has been updated to work with OpenMW 0.51.
+If you want to use it with development builds of 0.52, you'll need to use the OMW-prerelease branch.

 This will likely conflict with other core shader mods.
 Combine them with caution.